 Kid Friendly Restaurants in Austin

 - Modern Market on Great Hills Trail: About a 5 minute walk across the street from the hotel.
 The walk even provides a decent amount of shade.
 We ate here twice in one weekend, it’s that delicious!
 Modern Marker serves an all American breakfast until 11am and lunch and dinner until 9:30pm.
 You must try the bacon and corn wood fired pizza.
 Oh and $2 glasses of wine on tap!
 Another tip, order online so that you don’t have to wait in a line, and either grab a booth in the restaurant or if kids are napping, pick it up to bring back to your hotel room!

 - Zoe’s Kitchen: About a 3 minute walk from the hotel.
 Tons of healthy Mediterranean options for lunch and dinner.

 - Maudie’s: This is not walking distance, but a fairly quick trip (7 miles) to an Austin icon.
 Enjoy delicious tex- mex favorites and margaritas.
 Best of all?
 The Maudie’s in the Triangle has a playground and splash pad!

-- Hat Creek Burger Company: There are 2 Hat Creeks near by, the Westlake location is only 3.5 miles away and the other one is 6 miles towards downtown Austin and serves breakfast, lunch, and dinner.
+- Hat Creek Burger Company: There are 2 Hat Creeks near by, the Westlake location is only 3.5 miles away and the other one is 6 miles towards downtown Austin.
+Hat Creek serves breakfast, lunch, and dinner.
 Fried pickles are a must.
 And milk shakes.
-Plus a playground for the kids!
+Plus a playground for the kids at every location.

 - Trader Joe’s Grocery Store: If you’re looking for snacks for the hotel room or quick, healthy meal options, check out Trader Joe’s.
 Tons of pre made salads, yogurts, juices, and snacks galore!
 Oh and samples.
 Great place to grab a picnic to take with you when you’re ready to venture out of the hotel.